 College Station, centrally located within easy driving distance of Houston, Austin, Dallas/FW, Waco, and San Antonio, provides an urban campus with a small-town feel.
-Its affordable cost of living, economic opportunity, and spirited country-vibe help it rank on multiple sites as a great town to live in.
-Ranked #6 in Livability’s and #16 by collegerank.net for 2017 Best College Towns and #3 by Forbes for Best Small Places for Business and Careers, College Station offers a great college environment and a great place for families, with well-maintained parks, recreation centers, trails and bike paths, as well as numerous entertainment activities here or in the region.
+Its affordable cost of living, economic opportunity, and spirited country-vibe help it rank on multiple sites as a great town in which to live.
+College Station offers a lively college environment and a great place for families, with well-maintained parks, recreation centers, trails and bike paths, as well as numerous entertainment activities here and in the region.

 The Bryan-College Station community has a bustling population of about 200,000 residents and is centrally located within the state.
-Out of a 100-average, the area continues to rank in the mid-90s for cost of living.
 Compare our caliber and our affordability to competitor schools, and you’ll see why we are a “Best Buy” for your graduate degree.

-The estimated yearly cost for tuition/fees is about $12,000 per year, and the annual cost of living adds another $20,000.
-That puts our total cost per year at just under $32,000 before scholarship support.
+The estimated yearly cost for tuition/fees is about $13,000 per year, and the annual cost of living adds another $21,000.
+That puts our total cost per year at about $34,000 before scholarship support.
 When comparing these rates to other top-quality programs in the nation, you'll see why the Bush School of Government and Public Service at Texas A&M University is a best buy from a top public and international affairs institution—with programs and faculty competitive with the finest in the country.